doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/best-practice.rst

 Installation
 ============

-* Fast and easy: conda install -c birdhouse -c conda-forge qa-dkrz
+* Fast and easy: ``conda create -n qa-dkrz -c conda-forge -c h-dh qa-dkrz``
-* Full sources: git clone https://github.com/IS-ENES-Data/QA-DKRZ
+* Full sources: ``git clone https://github.com/IS-ENES-Data/QA-DKRZ``

   * Use access to locally provided libraries via the ``install_configure`` file

+* CMIP6 with PrePARE.py: ``conda create -n cmor -c conda-forge -c pcmdi -c uvcdat cmor``
 * Verify the success of the installation by running ``qa-dkrz --example[=path]``, see :ref:`results`.

 Before a Run
 ============

-* Apply default settings of the project tables
+* There is a default for almost every option in the project tables
 * Gather frequently changed options in a file and provided on the command-line (-f);
   this file could also contain QA_CONF=with-user-defined-name.
 * Options on the command-line (but -f) only for testing or rechecking small data sets.